PANETTONE, PANDORO AND COLOMBA SCARPATO

 Our mother yeast is our treasure

--It is tasty and fragrant -the constant action of the Microflora releases a greater quantity of aromatic substances.
+-is tasty and fragrant -the constant action of the Microflora releases a greater quantity of aromatic substances.

--It is digestible -the microorganisms transform the gluten and make it more assimilable.
+-is digestible -the microorganisms transform the gluten and make it more assimilable.

-In the Scarpato pastry shop, you need three days to make a Panettone.
+At Scarpato’s, you need three days to make a Panettone.
 Of calm, patience, care and respect of natural cycles.

 Dough No. 1